jstitch/st_roguelike/README.md

 Files Info
 ----------
 - roguelike.py is the entrance to the game, where the main loop lives.
-- data/ holds data files for the game
+- data/ holds data files for the game, you need to link or copy a fonts directory inside here holding the font file to use (default: terminal12x12_gs_ro.png included on libtcod 1.5.1)
 - libtcod/ holds the python module for libtcod
 - game/ holds the game engine logic
 - world/ holds the game's world logic